top of page

 Local Groups & Events

-Join the Whatcom Paddlers email groupby pressing the "apply for membership" button.
-This group will provide reminders about local races and updates on Padden intervals and Whatcom races (details below).
+Join the Whatcom Paddlers email group by clicking the “Apply for Membership” button.
+Members receive regular reminders about local races, as well as updates on Lake Padden Intervals and Whatcom-area events (details below).

-Sound Rowers is a non-profit paddle organization that hosts small boat races monthly throughout the year.
-Check out their website or Facebook page for more information.
+Sound Rowers is a non‑profit paddle organization that hosts monthly small‑boat races throughout the year.
+Visit their website or Facebook page for schedules and event details.

-Pacific Northwest Racing Assocation (PNWORCA) organizes winter series small boat races during the winter and spring months.
+PNWORCA organizes winter‑series small‑boat races during the winter and spring months.

-Monday Night Intervals Lake Padden - Typically starting in Spring and running into early Fall, these intervals help paddlers prepare for three key races: Ski to Sea, Gorge Downwind Champs, and the Salmon Row and Paddle.
+Typically starting in the spring and running into early fall, these structured intervals help paddlers prepare for three key regional races: Ski to Sea, Gorge Downwind Championships, and the Salmon Row & Paddle.

 Launching Points